whiIe-true/Processing-Gui-Engine/README.md

 ```

 Now to add any element call the GuiEngine#addComp method and parse it any gui element.
 Some of the gui elements require async events.
-You can use Lambdas for that events.
+You can use Lambdas for this events.

 ```
 void setup(){